Giorgi-v/django-menu-reservation-app/README.md

-# Little Lemon
+# django-menu-reservation-app

-A Django-based web application for a restaurant management system.
+A Django web application for restaurant menu management and reservation booking.
+Built to practice Django models, forms, views, and URL routing with a clean and modular project structure.
+Includes basic CRUD operations and server-rendered templates.

 This project is part of my learning path to strengthen backend development skills with Django.